Toshiba sees rebound as Apple leads demand for NAND

 Toshiba's ability to surf the Apple wave is a rare bright spot among Japan's big electronics firms such as Sony that are struggling to contain their market-grabbing U.S. rival.

-Apple's anticipated move into television may further dent the appeal of Japan's once stellar brands, while the growing allure of Apple's devices to gamers represents a new threat to console maker Nintendo 7974.OS.
+Apple's anticipated move into television may further dent the appeal of Japan's once stellar brands, while the growing allure of Apple's devices to gamers represents a new threat to console maker Nintendo.

 Investors are also looking for a solid performance from Toshiba's other businesses, allowing flash memory to drive profit growth, analysts note.
 Semiconductors account for less than 20 percent of revenue.